 Balearic Shearwaters are restricted to the western Mediterranean during the breeding season.
-High concentrations of the species have been recorded both inshore and offshore, \geq 200 km from breeding sites, with most concentrations in the highly productive waters off the Ebro Delta ^[42, 45].
-After breeding, most of the population leaves the Mediterranean through the straits of Gibraltar and disperses into the Atlantic, concentrating in favourable areas like the Bay of Biscay, where moulting occurs ^[41].
-However, some remain off western Iberia and others go further into the North Sea, regularly reaching the English Channel and some travelling as far north as Scotland and southern Scandinavia; towards the South, vagrants have occurred along the West African coast ^[31].
-After the Atlantic exodus, which occurs June through to September, most birds return to the Mediterranean and concentrate in large gatherings along the eastern Iberian coast; at this time, they also visit the breeding colonies ^[31, 33, 46].
-The recent, rapid northward range expansion of the post-breeding distribution to north-east Atlantic waters has been attributed to climate-driven shifts in prey distribution through increasing sea surface temperature (SST) ^[47].
-However, this view has been disputed ^[48].
+High concentrations of the species have been recorded both inshore and offshore, ≥ 200 km from breeding sites, with most concentrations in the highly productive waters off the Ebro Delta [45, 48].
+After breeding, most of the population leaves the Mediterranean through the straits of Gibraltar and disperses into the Atlantic, concentrating in favourable areas like the Bay of Biscay, where moulting occurs [44].
+However, some remain off western Iberia and others go further into the North Sea, regularly reaching the English Channel and some travelling as far north as Scotland and southern Scandinavia; towards the South, vagrants have occurred along the West African coast [33].
+These inter-annual shifts in distribution may be in relation to food availability [34].
+After the Atlantic exodus, which occurs June through to September, most birds return to the Mediterranean and concentrate in large gatherings along the eastern Iberian coast; at this time, they also visit the breeding colonies [33, 34, 36, 49].
+It is believed that most birds, when coming back from the Atlantic, visit the colony immediately (median 2 first days) and spend around five months visiting it rather frequently, which could be important for synchronizing breeding and may even have other yet unknown functions[34].
+The recent, rapid northward range expansion of the post-breeding distribution to north-east Atlantic waters has been attributed to climate-driven shifts in prey distribution through increasing sea surface temperature (SST) [50].
+However, this view has been disputed [51].

 Table 7.
-Summary of the known Range States and Regional Fisheries Management Organisations that overlap with the marine distribution of P. mauretanicus.
+Summary of the known Range States and Regional Fisheries Management Organisations that overlap with the marine distribution of P. mauretanicus

-Breeding and feeding range - oraging range only Few records - outside core foraging range Range States Mainly Spain, also south-east France, Algeria Algeria, France, Italy, Morocco, Portugal, Gibraltar, reland, United Kingdom, Funisia, Malta Belgium, Cape Verde, Germany, Greece, Israel, Netherlands, Norway, Poland, Sweden Regional Fisheries Management Organisations ICCAT ^a , FAO Marine Fishing Area 37, GFCM ^b CCAT, FAO Fishing Areas 27, 34, GFCM ICCAT, FAO Fishing Areas 27, 34, GFCM
+Breeding and feeding range Foraging range only Few records - outside core foraging range Range States Mainly Spain; south-east France and Algeria also Algeria, France, Italy, Morocco, Portugal, Ireland, United Kingdom, Tunisia, Malta Belgium, Cape Verde, Germany, Greece, Israel, Netherlands, Norway, Poland, Sweden Regional Fisheries Management Organisations ICCAT a, GFCM b ICCAT, NEAFC°, GFCM ICCAT, NEAFC, GFCM